convertify/convertify.github.io/_posts/2015-03-03-why-your-winning-ab-tests-arent-improving-your-bottomline.md

 The most common reason why winning tests don't turn into more sales is due to testing variables that result in a small standard deviation, therefore allowing the variance in your natural conversion rate to have a relatively large influence in the results.
 This is kind of a complex phenomenon to explain but I'll do my best to drill it into your mind.

-To understand this better, we first need to understand the concept of a **standard deviation.** The standard deviation is a measure that is used to quantify the amount of ariation in a set of data.
+To understand this better, we first need to understand the concept of a **standard deviation.** The standard deviation is a measure that is used to quantify the amount of variance in a set of data.
 Here's a good way to think about this: Let's assume we have a website that gets a 10% conversion rate.
 Now, imagine that the individual conversion rate for each day over a 10-day span looks something like this:

 | Day | Conversion Rate |
 | --- | --------------- |